Probation Violations in Broward County

 - Being charged with another crime

-- A violation of an Order of Protection (restraining order)
+- A violation of an order of protection

 If you are arrested for a probation violation, you will usually be put in jail, ordinarily without bond, to await your probation violation hearing.
-You have the right to a hearing on the case, but with the assistance of a qualified attorney, it is possible that the charges will be dismissed even prior to a hearing.
-Contact our firm to learn more about your defense options!
+You have the right to attend a hearing on the case, but with the assistance of a Fort Lauderdale criminal defense attorney from Hager & Schwartz, P.A., it is possible that the charges will be dismissed even prior to your hearing.